grafana/tempo/docs/sources/tempo/introduction/solutions-with-traces/_index.md

   - Grafana
   - traces
   - tracing
-title: Use tracing data to understand your services
+title: Use traces to find solutions
 menuTitle: Solutions with traces
 weight: 120
 ---

-# Use tracing data to understand your services
+# Use traces to find solutions

 Tracing is best used for analyzing the performance of your system, identifying bottlenecks, monitoring latency, and providing a complete picture of how requests are processed.